Sealand Radio - Part 2

 Joan watches the The 'Seafrieghtliner' pull away

 'Newspapers would come flying through the air and messages tied to bolts.'
-'He was a great supportive friend to me although I never met him away from Sealand Mum & Dad did'
+'He was a great supportive friend to me although I never met him away from Sealand Mum and Dad did'

 'Willy asked me if he could get married on Sealand, he'd lived and worked for us for years from the age of 16'.
 'Roby had to be left behind in tears of frustration at Southend airport when we did the assault in '78 due to lack of space in the helicopter'

-'Cheers' Christmas on Sealand with the flag, tree a beer for Michael & a short for Roy
+'Cheers' Christmas on Sealand with the flag, tree, and a beer for Michael and a short for Roy

 It was in the 1980's that rumblings of a Local South East television relay from Sealand were being discussed, nothing was to come of the proposal

-Joan Bates about to depart Sealand in style in in 1982
+Una Stubbs and Joan Bates about to depart Sealand in style (1982)

-The extension of British Territorial waters & intervention & the risk of a raid, shelved the project
+The extension of British Territorial waters and intervention with the risk of a raid, the project was shelved

-For a limited period of time only: To celebrate 30 years of victory over the Dutch & German terrorist invasion of Sealand.
-The Principality is offering 'Individual Noble Titles' Lord, Lady, Baron & Baroness in recognition of support
+For a limited period of time only: To celebrate 30 years of victory over the Dutch and German terrorist invasion of Sealand.
+The Principality is offering 'Individual Noble Titles' Lord, Lady, Baron and Baroness in recognition of support

 During the invasion Prince Michael of Sealand was held prisoner for four days until being landed illegally on the Dutch coast.
 Sealand launched a counter attack sliding down ropes from a helicopter 100 foot above the raging North Sea to recaptured the fortress island